MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/solutionsv2-task.md

 3. Do you have a group of employees in mind for participation in a plan?
 If so, select **Start now** for the plan that you want that group to use, and go to step 5.
 If you do not already have a group picked out, go to [Find the group through analysis](#find-the-group-through-analysis).
 (The procedure described in [Find the group through analysis](#find-the-group-through-analysis) is available only to people with an analyst role in Workplace Analytics.

-4. In this example, we select **Start now** for the _Focus plan_.
+4. For this example, select **Start now** for the _Focus plan_.
 This opens the **Set up new plan** pane for a Focus plan, which shows default values for the plan, such as its name:

     ![Set up a new plan](../images/wpa/tutorials/set-up-new-plan-panel.png)